 7. REMEMBER TO BREATHE

 This might seem a little obvious, but please remember to breathe!
 And I don’t mean those little shallow breaths.
 I mean big, deep, nourishing belly breaths that calm your nerves and slow your heart rate.
+You can even incorporate products such as those on the CBD Shop in order to allow your mind and body to relax.

 Taking short, sharp breaths is a natural reflex we all have when we’re feeling nervous.
 It instantly brings your shoulders up, increases tension within your body and makes you feel even more uncomfortable.
 Consciously deepening your breathing, sitting up straight and relaxing your shoulders is a great way to keep nerves at bay and help you feel more confident.